-After flying through the skies, head to the sleepy canals of La Serenissima.
+After arriving at a busy airport, head to the tranquil canals of La Serenissima.
 Learn about taking the train from Milan Malpensa Airport to Venice.

-The drive from Milan Malpensa Airport to Venice takes about three hours, and it's worth noting that all vehicles must be parked on the mainland; there is no driving or parking in Venice itself.
-That's why there’s no better option than Trenitalia’s AV trains to Venice once you land at Malpensa.
+The drive from Milan Malpensa Airport to Venice takes about three hours.
+It is important to note that all vehicles must be parked on the mainland; there is no driving or parking in Venice itself.
+That is why there’s no better option than Trenitalia’s AV trains to Venice once you land at Malpensa.

 Frequent Trains from Milan Malpensa Aeroporto to Venezia Santa Lucia

 Getting from the Malpensa Aeroporto railway station to Milano Centrale in the city center is as easy as taking the regional Malpensa Express.
 It takes about 50 minutes and runs twice an hour through most of the day.
-From Milano Centrale there are 82 high-speed Alta Velocità (AV) trains operated by Trenitalia leaving Milano Centrale for Venezia Santa Lucia every day, which should tell you how popular this route is.
+From Milano Centrale there are 82 high-speed Alta Velocità (AV) trains leaving Milano Centrale for Venezia Santa Lucia every day.

 Italo trains serve both Milan and Venice, but not directly.
 Taking Italo requires changing trains in Bologna.
-It takes roughly an hour to travel from Milan to Bologna, and then another 1:15-1:30 to travel from Bologna to Venice - and that’s not counting time waiting in Bologna for the next train.
-If you’re set on taking Italo from Milano Centrale to Venice, you can absolutely do it - but if you’re focused more on efficiency, Trenitalia’s AV trains are the way to go.
+It takes roughly an hour to travel from Milan to Bologna, and then another hour and fifteen to an hour and thirty minutes to travel from Bologna to Venice.
+You will also have to take into account the time waiting in Bologna for the next train.
+If you’re set on taking Italo from Milano Centrale to Venice, it is certainly an option, but if you’re focused more on efficiency, Trenitalia’s AV trains are the way to go.